HarshKapadia2/JDBC_AirlineManagementSystem/README.md

 -Please refer to README.md of repository JDBC_LibraryManagementSystem in this account.

 -Note: This is a very small and basic project and not as properly debugged as the Library Management System project in this account.

+-PS: Please let me know if you find any bugs.